OscarJin/OscarJin.github.io/_posts/2023-05-28-soft-spatial-fluidic-elastomer-manipulator.markdown

 This is a note on the article *Design, kinematics, and control of a soft spatial fluidic elastomer manipulator*.
 This paper presents a robotic manipulation system capable of autonomously positioning a multi-segment soft fluidic elastomer robot in three dimensions.

+- A new spatial manipulator **morphology** that is modular in design and well suited for automation.
+- Multi-step **casting process** to build manipulators 3D.
+- A static model to understand how a single segment deforms.
+- Model of the multi-segment **kinematics** of the soft manipulator
+- **Power**: high capacity fluidic drive cylinders.
+- A **real-time closed-loop control algorithm** that generates realizable curvature trajectories, measures the arms current state using localized segment endpoints, and leverages a cascaded control strategy.

 ## Introduction

 Several advantages of the fluidic elastomer manipulator's continuum kinematics and soft material composition: